 Create a polygonal geometry using the MATLAB polyshape function.
 Then use the triangulated representation of the geometry as an input mesh for the geometryFromMesh function.

-This figure shows how the direction of parameter increase relates to label numbering.
-The arrows in the following figure show the directions of increasing parameter values.
+The following figure shows how the direction of parameter increase relates to label numbering.
+The arrows in the figure show the directions of increasing parameter values.
 The black dots

-Use a geometry function to create a circular region.
-Parametrize a circle with radius 1 centered at the origin (0,0) as follows:
+Write a geometry function for creating a circular region.
+Parametrize a circle with radius 1 centered at the origin (0,0), as follows: